genelet/godbi/README.md

 }
 ```

-It updates row's *Columns* using the primary key.
-Colummns in _Empties_ will
+It updates row's *Columns* using the primary key. _Empties_ defines columns
-be forced to empty or null if having no input data.
+which are forced to be empty or null if having no input data.

 #### 2.2.3) *Insupd*